First batch of drug dependents leaving treatment and rehab center at yearend

 Patdo said after graduating from the center, the patients will still have to undergo what they called an "aftercare" for 18 months where they will be required to report to the center in a certain schedule to update the center about their current conditions.

-Martin said they are hoping to fully incorporate the use of the INTERPRET program in the center, once the pilot testing will become successful.
+Martin said they are hoping to fully incorporate the use of the INTREPRET program in the center, once the pilot testing will become successful.

 The IntERlaPP project, formally launched in 2017, was supposed to end by December of 2022.
 It was extended up to June 2024 after the implementation of the project was suspended in 2020 because of the COVID-19 pandemic.

-The formulation of the treatment module used for the INTERPRET program was started after launching while the pilot testing which began in 2019 was suspended because of the pandemic.
+The formulation of the treatment module used for the INTREPRET program was started after launching while the pilot testing which began in 2019 was suspended because of the pandemic.

-Martin said after the suspension of the pilot testing in 2020, the admission for the INTERPRET program restarted in March 2022.
+Martin said after the suspension of the pilot testing in 2020, the admission for the INTREPRET program restarted in March 2022.
 DMS